mc706/behave-web-seed/README.md

 When I (refresh|reload) the page
 When I hit the (back|forward) button
 Then I should be on the page with url "<*>"
+Then I should be on page with title ""
 Then I should (not )see the text "<*>"
 Then I should (not )see the following text
     """